 Harper is one thing, and Rowan was absolutely necessary and the only exception, but in this white lady support group we have a white girl calling out Danni as well.
 I know I said I like white-on-white crime, but a part of me wonders if more white people going against her was thought to soften the blow.
 In particular, I get annoyed when I see white clout chaser characters being written to directly call out other white people for their white privilege.
 It feels like it either softens the blow than if an ethnic character did it or legitimized it because if another white person says it, it MUST be true…

 It was solid advice for Danni to make amends, not over the phone or online, but directly in person to the people she hurt.

-I’m glad ROWAN knew that Danni stole her words… Because I certainly did the moment she reposted them for Danni.
+I’m glad ROWAN knew that Danni stole her words… Because I certainly did the moment she reposted them for the clout chaser Danni.

 Rowan’s actress is amazing.
 I hope her career absolutely flourishes because she is putting her heart and soul into this performance throughout the film.
 In an age of lots of mediocre and downright bad acting in many random things, this girl is a breath of fresh air.
 She needs to be the lead in new projects, big ones.

 One final note.
 Even though I saw it coming, Danni’s decision to leave and not try and apologize was the best decision she ever made in the entire film.
 I’m glad this is where the movie ends and they didn’t try to redeem her.
 That being said, in real life, she absolutely would have gotten a redemption arc and people would have forgiven her, namely white people and some misguided ethnic folks.
 Probably not Rowan, but scores of others.